William Sidney Mount

 William Sidney Mount (November 26, 1807 – November 19, 1868) was a 19th-century American genre painter.
 Born in Setauket, New York in 1807, Mount spent much of his life in his hometown and the adjacent village of Stony Brook, where he painted portraits, landscapes, and scenes inspired by daily life from the 1820s until his death in 1868 at the age of sixty.
 During that time he achieved fame in the U.S. and Europe as a painter who chronicled rural life on Long Island.
 He was the first native-born American artist to specialize in genre painting.
-Mount was also passionate about music and a fiddle player, a composer and collector of songs, and designed and patented several versions of his own violin which he named the "Cradle of Harmony."
+Mount was also passionate about music and a fiddle player, a composer and collector of songs, symphonies, sonatas and other works, and designed and patented several versions of his own violin which he named the "Cradle of Harmony."
 Many of his paintings also feature musicians and groups of people engaged in dance in rural settings.

 Biography

 Early life

 Mount was born November 26, 1807, in the village of Setauket, New York, on the north shore of eastern Long Island to parents Julia Ann Hawkins (1782–1841) and Thomas Shephard Mount (1778–1814).
 Mount's parents operated a farm, as well as a store and tavern that bordered the village green in Setauket.
 Thomas and Julia had eight children.
 Five survived childbirth: Henry Smith Mount (1802–1841), Shepard Alonzo Mount (1804–1868), Robert Nelson Mount (1806–1883), William Sidney Mount (1807–1868), and Ruth Hawkins Mount (1808–1888).

 At around seven months old, Mount was believed to be close to death when a home nurse noticed his health was failing.
 His aunt, who came to make funeral arrangements, saw signs of life still in Mount and restored him back to health.

 After his father's death in 1814, Mount was sent to live with his uncle and aunt, Micah (1777–1825) and Letty (c.
 1777 – 1835) Hawkins in New York City while his mother moved back to her father's home in Stony Brook.
 His Uncle Micah was an established composer, playwright, mimic, and poet who played the piano, flute, and violin, who helped inspire Mount's passion for music.
 Mount returned to his grandfather's farm in 1815, where he stayed until moving back to New York City to work as an apprentice in his older brother Henry's sign and ornamental painting business where he cultivated his artistic skills.